guidovossen/mmm/instructions/marketing-flyer-instructions.md

 - [ ] All content updated to new program
 - [ ] Header branding remains unchanged (Talland COLLEGE)
 - [ ] Header info items stay within character limits and on single line
+- [ ] Educational program analyzed for appropriate color selection
+- [ ] Profession-appropriate color selected from approved palette (NOT inappropriate like purple for military)
+- [ ] Color selection justified and documented
-- [ ] Appropriate color selected and applied consistently
+- [ ] All color instances replaced consistently throughout template
 - [ ] All images replaced with relevant alternatives
 - [ ] Call-to-action integrated (if provided)
 - [ ] No text overlapping detected